alecmuffett/eotk/README.md

   * do `set ssl_cert_each_onion 0` in the configuration, to re-enable combo cert handling
   * combo-certificate goes into `projects.d/PROJECTNAME.d/ssl.d/PROJECTNAME.pem`

-If you have any issues, please reach out to @alecmuffett on Twitter, or log an issue.
+If you have any issues, please reach out to @alecmuffett on Twitter, or log an issue above.

 ## Primary Supported Platforms